University of East Anglia2016 League Table Ranking 16

-- The Language Learning Centre also provides students with the opportunity to learn to speak another language, with classes from beginner to advanced levels.
+- The James Platt Centre for Language Learning also provides students with the opportunity to learn to speak another language, with classes from beginner to advanced levels.
 Languages offered include Arabic, British Sign Language, Mandarin Chinese, French, German, Greek, Italian, Japanese, Russian and Spanish.

-- Specialist facilities also include purpose-built, state-of-the-art scientific laboratories, psychology research pods and observation suites, drama and electro-acoustic music studios, telecommunications suites and resources.
+- Specialist facilities also include purpose-built, state-of-the-art scientific laboratories, psychology research pods and observation suites, Norwich Electronic Assistive Technology (NEAT) Centre, telecommunications suites and resources.

 - UEA’s dedicated Disability Team are responsible for the provision of information and advice and for co-ordinating the support needed by students.

 - The Students’ Union is an independent organisation that represents UEA students’ interests at a university level and provides central services and support for all students.

-- The Student Union’s 1,550-capacity LCR venue on campus attracts touring bands and artists as well as regular club nights.
+- The Student Union’s 1,550-capacity the Nick Rayns LCR venue on campus attracts touring bands and artists as well as regular club nights.
 Recent high profile performers include Bombay Bicycle Club, Coldplay, Calvin Harris, Ed Sheeran, Rizzle Kicks, Wretch 32, Professor Green, Kaiser Chiefs, Example, Noah and the Whale, and The Vaccines.

 - The campus boasts a post office, bank, coffee shops, canteens, shops, bars, pharmacy, a book shop and launderettes.
 Shops owned by the Students’ Union provide a wide range of products at student-friendly prices.

 - The Sportspark is able to provide space and time for activities at most times of the day, even at quite short notice.

 - Activities on offer include swimming, fitness centre, group exercise and dance studios, badminton, squash, climbing, gymnastics and trampolining, tennis, netball, athletics, football, rugby, cricket, lacrosse, American football, baseball, hockey (including 3G pitches), martial arts and table tennis.

 - A flexible approach to pricing means there are no contract tie-ins and the ability to simply turn up, pay and play as required, without having a formal membership.

 - Various payment options offer value for money for those making good use of the facilities each week.

 - The University’s building and refurbishment programme has continued to enhance facilities for students, including the provision of a series of Hubs situated across the university campus for registration, timetabling, enrolment, assignment submission, and general information.